The Parish Finance Council oversees the administration of the Parish and Parish property. Meetings are scheduled on the third Thursday of each month.

 Our youth ministry program is comprised of 3 categories: message, service, and community.
 The ‘message’ component contains programs and activities that enhances our youth’s relationship with God and increases their understanding of God’s message of love for each of them.
 The ‘service’ aspect provides programs and activities giving our youth an opportunity to reach out to others with Christ’s message.
 The ‘community’ facet is designed to develop our youth’s relationship with one another, their Parish and their community, thus strengthening their Catholic identity.

-CYO is open to youth in grades 6th-12th, meets every Wednesday night during the school year and occasionally during the summer months for service/fellowship projects, 9th-12th graders.
+CYO is open to youth in grades 7th and 8th Graders, meets every Wednesday night during the school year and occasionally during the summer months.